vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 ## Spoof intelligence
 ### What Spoofing is
-Spoofing occurs when the `From` address (P2 Sender, the sender address that's shown in email clients) in an email message doesn’t match the domain of the email source (P1 Sender).
+Spoofing occurs when the `From` address (P2 Sender) does not match the domain of the email source (P1 Sender), and neither SPF or DKIM authenticates the P2 sender domain.

 ### P1 vs P2- sender explanation
 | Postal Letter      | Precise Term                        | Protected by  |